EPSRC NetworkPlus in Terahertz (THz) Systems

 Terahertz (THz) science and technology have undergone a transformative evolution over the past two decades, growing into a dynamic field with wide-ranging applications from fundamental research to industrial deployment.
 With global market estimates of $600–900 million (£480–720 million) in 2023, THz technologies are now poised to have a significant economic and societal impact.

-Building on this momentum, the EPSRC NetworkPlus in THz Systems will act as the UK’s central hub for collaboration in THz science, devices, systems, and applications, linking academic researchers, industry, and international partners.
-Management of the Network is by a consortium drawn from the Universities of Leeds, Oxford, Cambridge, Warwick, and Glasgow.
+Building on this momentum, the EPSRC NetworkPlus in THz Systems now acts as the UK’s central hub for collaboration in THz science, devices, systems, and applications, linking academic researchers, industry, and international partners.
+Management of the Network is by a consortium drawn from the Universities of Leeds, Oxford, Cambridge, Warwick, and Glasgow, led by Professor John Cunningham.

 Our experience

-From 2014 to 2018, a UK-wide network (Teranet) was funded by EPSRC aimed at unifying the fragmented terahertz (THz) research landscape.
-This initiative successfully connected diverse communities through a series of consortia meetings and resulted in high-impact outputs such as the 2017 and 2023 International THz Science and Technology Roadmaps, both published in the Journal of Physics D.
+From 2014 to 2018, a UK-wide network (Teranet) funded by EPSRC aimed to unify the fragmented terahertz (THz) research landscape.
+This initiative successfully connected diverse communities through a series of consortia meetings and produced high-impact outputs, including the 2017 and 2023 International THz Science and Technology Roadmaps, both published in the Journal of Physics D.

-The new NetworkPlus will build on this foundation with a systems-level approach to collaboration, fostering deeper interdisciplinary partnerships and strategic knowledge exchange across the UK and beyond.
+The new NetworkPlus builds on this foundation with a systems-level approach to collaboration, fostering deeper interdisciplinary partnerships and strategic knowledge exchange across the UK and beyond.

 Our mission